-The apartment sector is a vibrant and robust industry that helps 39 million renters and contributes $1.3 trillion to the U.S. economy annually.
-The industry’s future health and competitiveness is impacted by the overarching, critical issues of housing affordability and regulatory reform in addition to singular policy priorities.
+The vibrant apartment industry and its 40 million residents contribute $ 3.4 trillion to the U.S. economy annually.
+The industry’s future health and competitiveness are impacted by the overarching, critical issues of housing affordability and regulatory reform in addition to singular policy priorities.

 Critical Policy Issues